 Apart from this, a khata is also a type of identification of the person who is essentially liable to pay property tax for the property concerned.
 Additionally, a khata is one of the key documents that are required when the owner of the property needs a trade license or a building licence or a loan from a bank or any other financial institution.Copyright 2022 – Helpline Law

 A family property dispute is no less than a battlefield with extreme drama and potentially even

-As per the Indian Law, section 13 of Transfer of Property Act 1882 defines an unborn child as a chil
+As per the Indian Law, section 13 of Transfer of Property Act 1882 defines an unborn child a

-Alienation refers to the transfer of the ownership of property rights, for instance, sales, gift
+Alienation refers to the transfer of the ownership of property rights, for instance, sal

 The position of tenant is always vulnerable as he/she has to live in the fear of receiving an unwarr